SuhailSherief/ThinkPad-x260-macOS-OpenCore/README.md

 - Bigsur (Tested, OpenCore)

 > Airportitwlm needs to be replaced according to the OS version used, the latest airportitwlm by default is for Monterey.
+> The current EFI supports Ventura out of box but wifi is slow.
+Other features are intact.
 > The kext file already has airportitwlm for Monterey and Bigsur.
 Use propertree and enable it in config.plist accordingly.
 > To download latest Airportitwlm patch [`click here`](https://github.com/OpenIntelWireless/itlwm/releases)